 These sports can lead to championship play in the Iowa Area Community College Athletic Association and the National Junior College Athletic Association.

-Also, students can participate on the Cheer Team, Dance Line, and Athletic Marching Band.
+Also, all students can participate on the Spirit and/or Dance Line squads.
 These are not recognized by the NJCAA as intercollegiate sports.

 Intramurals